 MEN AND WOMEN

-50.8 percent of the approximately 4.09 million Saxons are female.
+50.8 percent of the approximately 4.08 million Saxons are female.
 Compared, above all, to most West German regions, these females represent an above average proportion on the labor market.
-Saxony has the highest employment rate for women: Around 50 percent.
+Saxony has the highest employment rate for women: 48.9 percent (as of December 2017).
 The employment rate indicates the proportion of female employees aged between 15 and 65 who are subject to mandatory social insurance contributions.
-759,463 women and 783,032 men who are subject to mandatory social insurance contributions are currently employed on Saxony’s labor market.
+782,554 women and 817,984 men who are subject to mandatory social insurance contributions are currently employed on Saxony’s labor market.

 A pioneering role is also assumed by women in executive positions.
 35 percent of the chief executives in Saxon companies are female.
 Thus, Saxony ranks first in a nationwide comparison.
 The proportion of women at the second management level amounts to about 40 percent.
 (Source: Institute for Labor Market and Occupational Research IAB)